UFC Tries To Prove It's Capable Of A Knockout

 September 8, 2011

-Nine million tourists visit Lower Manhattan each year, and a large number of them make a stop at Ground Zero.
+Nine million tourists visit Lower Manhattan each year, and a large number of them stop at Ground Zero.
 Many leave with souvenirs.
-Those who've paid the entrance fee for the official visitors' center can buy respectful memorabilia in a gift shop.
-For cheaper and more visceral mementos, the tourists take to the streets.
-Around the World Trade Center site, there's a bustling gray market, one that's dominated by picture books filled with photos of planes exploding and buildings crumbling.
+Around the World Trade Center site, there's a bustling gray market, one dominated by picture books filled with photos of planes exploding and buildings crumbling.

 Trouble in the House of Redstone